 - 2.1.1.
-The Company gives the following update relating to the defects liability period still in place for the following projects: - 2.1.1.1.Umgeni Water (Rosetta Water Treatment Works) expected to be completed by the end of March 2022 - 2.1.1.2.
-TCTA (Olifants River Water Resources Development Project Phase 2) The last outstanding defect related to the pipe corrosion protection and the associated environmental rehabilitation was completed in December 2021.
-The commercial closure of which involves the determination of the final account, inclusive of contract claims, is anticipated to be finalized by in Q2
+The Company gives the following update relating to the Contracts: - 2.1.1.1.TCTA (Olifants River Water Resources Development Project Phase 2) -The commercial closure, which involves the determination of the final account, inclusive of contract claims, is anticipated to be finalized in Q3 2022.